Alloy, Stainless and Magnesium metal polishing

 Using the Metal Polish

 Firstly make sure that the metal surface you are using is suitable for this polish.
-Don't use it on lacquered metals, fine silver or anodised aluminum.
+Don't use it on lacquered metals, fine silver, zinc plating or anodised aluminum.
 It will remove these coatings from the metal.

-We find with chrome, you just need to wipe it on and off, there is usually no need to buff it in like you do with alloy, stainless and magnesium metals.
+We find with chrome, you just need to wipe it on and then wipe it off.
+There is usually no need to buff it in like you do with alloy, stainless and magnesium metals.

 Less is best - don't use too much product or it will not work as well.

 For the best results, you have to make sure the metal surface is clean and dry.
-Shake the bottle well, and apply a small 10 cent sized dollop to one of our Dirty Deeds microfibre cloths.
+Shake the bottle well, and apply a small, pea sized sized dollop to one of our Dirty Deeds microfibre cloths.

 Small sections at a time

 Do small sections at a time, wiping the polish all over the surface.
 Then buff into the metal until the cloth feels smooth to run back and forth over the surface.
-You can also hear the polish working away as you rub it in.
-When it stops making that noise, the area is polished and you can move onto the next section.
+We find its usually about 10 to 20 seconds for lightly tarnished, dull metals.
+You will hear the polishes working away on the tarnished surface as you rub it in.
+When it stops making that noise, the abrasives have broken down and the area should now be nicely polished.

-For really bad surfaces, repeat the process to get better effect (if needed) as opposed to slathering on too much product all at once.
+For really badly affected surfaces, repeat the process to get better effect (if needed) as opposed to slathering on too much product all at once.

-Turn the Dirty Deeds cloth over to a clean side and buff the black residue from the metal to reveal a stunningly shiny surface.
+If you're only polishing a small area, turn the Dirty Deeds cloth over to a clean side and buff the black residue from the metal to reveal a stunningly shiny surface.
+If it's a larger area, use two Dirty Deeds cloths, one for polishing and the other for the final buff off.

 You will now have that beautiful Bowden's Own shine.
 So smile at yourself in the reflection!